ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/bill-payments/api-specification/sdk-integration/android.md

           }
 ```

-Invoke the SDK by providing the JSON Object constructed in the previous step along with PartnerCode shared offline and the environment mode.
+Invoke the SDK by providing the JSON Object constructed in the previous step along with PartnerCode shared offline and the environment mode.&#x20;

 ```
 String partnerCode = <Data will be shared offine>;